E.D. Butcher Chair of Bioengineering & CPRIT Scholar

 Research Assistant Professor

-Having come from China where he recieved his Ph.D. in Chemical Biology from Peking University at Beijung in 2011, Jason is now a research assistant professor in the king lab.
-His work focuses on developing nanomaterials for the delivery of a wide variety of drugs (TRAIL, curcumin, piperlongemine, doxorubicin, and many many more!) to metastatic cancer cells in the circulation.
-On the weekends, Jason enjoys all kinds of outdoors activities, including: fishing, hiking, kayaking, and more!
-He is a man of the forest!
+Having come from China where he received his Ph.D. in Chemical Biology from Peking University at Beijing in 2011, Jason is now a research assistant professor in the King Lab.
+His work focuses on developing nanomaterials for the delivery of a wide variety of drugs to metastatic cancer cells in the circulation.
+One such therapeutic Jason interfaces with is Tumor necrosis factor-Related Apoptosis-Inducing Ligand (TRAIL), and he works to package soluble TRAIL in a variety of nano carriers as well as work on fusogenic liposomes with TRAIL as the delivered drug to avoid endocytosis and endosomal encapsulation.

 Postdoctoral Researcher